 We serve our students in a variety of settings including classrooms and labs on our four campuses, on-site at locations throughout our communities, and online.
-Through distance education, students can earn more than half a dozen degrees as well as course credits online.
-Our classes are taught by highly qualified faculty members who have the academic credentials, commitment to teaching, and real-world experience to help you succeed.
+The College offers opportunities to learn outside of the classroom through work-based learning, practicums, apprenticeships, student organizations and clubs.

-Beyond the classroom, you have access to important student support opportunities, such as academic skills tutoring, advising, and library services.
+I hope you will take advantage of the many support services we offer, such as academic advising and counseling, free tutoring, and mentoring programs.
+We are here to help you in any way we can, both in and out of the classroom.
 Vance-Granville students benefit from incredible community generosity, which translates into hundreds of scholarship opportunities.
-The VanGuarantee scholarship program guarantees that every student residing in the four-county area we serve can afford a college education.
+The VanGuarantee scholarship program gurantees that every student residing in the four-county area we serve can afford a college education.